 Howdy!
 It’s a great day to sit down, chill and sip your favorite drink!
 And while at it, add some awesomeness in your day by reading our latest collection of quotes.
 This time we are featuring fresh quotes from the book “The Potter’s Freedom” by James R. White.
-And if you got stoked with these quotes, please get the book at your nearest Christian bookstore or on Amazon.
+And if you got stoked with these quotes, please get the book at Calvary Press or on Amazon.

 “The religions of men, Roman Catholicism, and Arminianism, all share one thing in common: the deep desire to maintain the ability of man to control the work of God in salvation and always have the “final say.”
 The blunt assertion of Christ refutes this error.
 The fact is, outside of the divine action of drawing the elect to Christ none would come to Him.
 It is beyond the capacity of the fallen man.”